 - Gently whisk together, to dissolve the yeast and blend.

 - Set aside for 10 to 15 minutes to activate and become frothy.

 - While the yeast is activating, weigh all the dry ingredients (flours, psyllium, milk powder, xanthan gum and salt) into an airtight container (or separate bowl) and mix well until fully blended.

 Making and proofing the dough

-- Once the yeast is activated, measure and add the cider vinegar, olive oil and remaining 180g of hand-warm water and whisk together.
+- Once the yeast is activated, measure and add the cider vinegar, olive oil and remaining amount of hand-warm water (under 'additional liquids') and whisk together.

 - Add the dry flour mix and (preferably) using an electric whisk with a dough hook, gently beat all the ingredients together until blended.
 Halfway through mixing, scrape down the sides of the bowl to ensure all ingredients are amalgamated.
 The dough will be wet and very sticky in appearance.

 - Set the bowl aside to hydrate for about 10 to 15 minutes and then beat again with the dough hook for a further 5 minutes.
 The dough will now feel tough and very thick.